 - Slice all your raw vegetables ahead of time so that they are ready to go when you want to eat them.

-- Skip the pita, crackers, or chips and instead serve raw veggies (broccoli, cauliflower, carrots, red peppers) with hummus as a midafternoon or before dinner snack.
+- Skip the pita, crackers, or chips and instead serve raw veggies (broccoli, cauliflower, carrots, red peppers) with hummus as a mid-afternoon or pre-dinner snack.

 - Add extra veggies to mixed dishes such as chili, soups, and stews.

-Fruits such as citrus (oranges, tangerines, grapefruit), strawberries, melon, and kiwi are rich in vitamin C, an antioxidant that is known for its potential immune-boosting properties.
-Blueberries contain flavonoids called anthocyanins, which are powerful antioxidants responsible for this berry’s blue color.
-Flavonoids are thought to play a crucial role in keeping your immune system strong.
-Another potent flavonoid is quercetin, found in apples, onions, grapes, berries, and other fruits and vegetables.
+Fruits such as citrus (oranges, tangerines, grapefruit), strawberries, melon, and kiwi are rich in vitamin C, an antioxidant known for its potential immune-boosting properties*.
+Blueberries contain flavonoids called anthocyanins, which are powerful antioxidants responsible for this berry’s deep blue color.
+Flavonoids play a crucial role in keeping your immune system strong.* Another potent flavonoid is quercetin, found in apples, onions, grapes, berries, and other fruits and vegetables.
 Perhaps the old saying, “An apple a day keeps the doctor away,” is still relevant.

-Protein is the building block of life and is especially important for healing and recovery.
-Excellent sources of protein include lean meat, poultry, fish, eggs, milk, beans, soy, nuts, and seeds.
-These foods are also good sources of zinc, a mineral that promotes healthy immune function and aids in wound healing.
-When eating eggs, be sure to eat the yolk, which is rich in many nutrients, including choline and an immune-boosting compound called PEA (palmitoylethanolamide).
+Protein is the building block of life and is especially important for healing and recovery.* Excellent protein sources include lean meat, poultry, fish, eggs, and dairy products.
+You can also get plenty of protein from plants, too.
+Legumes (like beans and lentils) tofu, nuts, and seeds are all great heart-healthy choices.
+These foods are also good sources of zinc, a mineral that promotes healthy immune function and aids in wound healing.* When eating eggs, be sure to eat the yolk, which is rich in many nutrients, including choline and an immune-boosting compound called PEA (palmitoylethanolamide).*

 Immunity Boosting Tip 4: Don’t Skip Your Fats

 Fats are in!
-At one time, the fad was to stick to a low-fat diet, but we all know now that healthy fats are essential to support our immune health.
+At one time, the fad was to stick to a low-fat diet, but now it’s well-known that healthy fats are essential to support your immune health.
 Include monounsaturated and polyunsaturated fats into your daily diet.
-These are found in foods such as avocado, olive oil, fatty fish, nuts, and seeds.
-These foods not only provide good fats, but they are also rich in phytonutrients and fat-soluble vitamins.
-For example, a small handful of nuts such as almonds is an excellent source of vitamin E. Wild-caught salmon is one of the only foods that are naturally rich in vitamin D. Fatty fish are also rich in essential fats called omega-3s, which are known for their multiple health benefits.
-Avocados are loaded with heart-healthy monounsaturated fats.
+These are found in avocado, olive oil, fatty fish, nuts, and seeds.
+These foods not only provide good fats, but are also rich in phytonutrients and fat-soluble vitamins.
+For example, a small handful of nuts such as almonds is an excellent source of vitamin E. Wild-caught salmon is one of the only foods naturally rich in vitamin D. Fatty fish are also rich in essential fats called omega-3s, which are known for their multiple health benefits.* Avocados are loaded with heart-healthy monounsaturated fats.
 Avocados are also rich in vitamin K and phytosterols.

 The simple act of getting enough sleep has numerous health benefits.
-This may be partly because sleep helps our immune system function at its best.
-Research has revealed that sleep improves the way T cells, which are involved in the immune response, work to fight infection.
-For people who don’t sleep enough, higher levels of stress hormones may keep T cells from functioning correctly.
+This may be partly because sleep helps your immune system function at its best.
+Research has revealed that sleep improves the way T cells, which are involved in the immune response, work to keep your body healthy.
+Higher levels of stress hormones may keep T cells from functioning correctly for people who don’t sleep enough.
 Lack of sleep puts your body into ‘fight or flight’ mode, releasing adrenaline and increased stress hormones.

 In general, adults need at least seven hours of sleep for optimal health and well-being.
 Data from the Centers for Disease Control and Prevention shows that more than one-third of adults in the U.S. get less than the recommended amount of sleep.